 The village of Sichomovi on Hopi Second Mesa was founded as a Zuni village.
 The Zuni people also purchased a ranch in eastern Arizona where archaeologists found some of their more ancient pueblos.
 They made a foot trail alongside the Zuni River that connects that ranch with Zuni Reservation proper.
 Some Zunis often run that trail and visit with their ancestors as part of their spiritual practice.

 Zuni pottery tends to be colored with black, brown or red paint on a white or red slip.
 A few of the most common designs include deer with heartlines, rainbirds, flowers, feathers and fine-line cross-hatching.
 Like Acoma and Laguna potters, Zuni potters use crushed potshards to temper their clay.

-Beginning in the 1700's they began using mineral matte paint for their decorative designs.
+In the 1700s Zuni potters switched to using mineral and vegetal matte paint for their decorative designs.
 Scholars and collectors know this as "Ashiwi Polychrome."
 A rare style found today among the Zuni is a white on red pottery that is believed to be a traditional style from prehistoric times.
 That white on red was created using a reddish color slip and decorated with motifs in white paint.
 Some examples of this style can be found as late as 1900.

 Contemporary Zuni pottery includes a large variety of shapes and forms using traditional water and rain figures, like tadpoles and frogs.
 Ceramic figures of owls, ducks and fish are also popular.

 Zuni artisans are also famous for their turquoise and silver jewelry.
-The materials they use to make their intricate inlaid jewelry include coral, jet, mother of pearl and shell.
-Some artisans also produce carved stone fetishes of animal figures and kachina dolls.
+The materials they use to make their intricate inlaid jewelry include coral, jet, mother of pearl and seashell.
+Some artisans also produce carved stone fetishes of animal figures and kachinas.